lisa-rosenberg/lisa-rosenberg.github.io/_posts/2018-11-27-lessons-learned-october.md

 ## Personal blog
 - I learned how to set up a personal blog with the power of Jekyll, Ruby, GitHub, GitHub Pages and Travis CI.
 It's very easy to start with and surprisingly simple to fully automate the hosting process.
-At the same time it's a very manual and lengthy task to apply your very own structuring and styling ideas.
+At the same time it's a very manual and lengthy task to apply your own structuring and styling ideas.
 I wrote a [guide](https://lisa-rosenberg.github.io/guide/2018/10/31/setup-blog-with-jekyll-and-github-pages.html) covering the important steps on how to set up your own blog using Jekyll and GitHub Pages.

 - It's possible to host a GitHub Pages website either with a user repository or a project repository.